heig-vd-amt2018/wp1/TESTING_NON_FUNCTIONAL_TRANSACTIONS.md

 *UserDAO*

-Create the user and the applications
+The create methode must be override and implement @TransactionAttribute to enable the transaction.

-To execute the first experiance, disable the line TransactionAttribute(TransactionAttributeType.REQUIRES_NEW)
+To execute the first experiance, disable the line @TransactionAttribute(TransactionAttributeType.REQUIRES_NEW)

 ```java
     @Override